 9. Tracing the path of the rays of light through a glass prism.

 By now students must have got to know the science syllabus.
 To get the detailed Maths Syllabus visit the CBSE Syllabus for Class 10 Maths link.
-Learn Maths & Science in an interactive & fun-loving way with BYJU’S App/Tablet.
+Learn Maths & Science in an interactive and fun-loving way with BYJU’S App/Tablet.